JohanJacobs/Head_First_Design_Patterns/README.md

 >- ProtectionProxy: Controls access to the methods of an object based on the caller
 >- Proxy and Decorator patterns have the same structure but differ in intent.
 Proxy Control Access and Decorate adds Behaviour
 >- Proxy, as a wrapper, will increase the number of classes.

+## Chapter 12 - Patterns of Patterns (Compound Patterns)
+>**A compound Pattern combines two or more patterns into a solution that solves a recurring or general problem.**
+>- Patterns are often used together and combined within the same design solution.
+>- A compound pattern combines two or more patterns into a solution that sovles a recurring or general problem

 ## OO Principles